xpresso/iphone-html5-offline-app-demo/offline-app/README.md

     * The server is available
     * The request to the server fails
     * The `main.manifest` `FALLBACK` is not set correctly

-TODO
-====

-handle the problematic issue of dom loading vs not loading before cache checks